 The UAE is increasing in importance as a trading center, as the value of rough imports has increased 17.6% year-over-year.
 Conversely, EU imports declined 9.6% in 2014.

-Israel was able to maintain the value of rough diamond imports in 2014 according to the KP; however, the volume of imports declined more than 16%.
+Israel was able to maintain the value of rough diamond imports in 2014 according to the Kimberley Process; however, the volume of imports declined more than 16%.
 This may be a reflection of the center’s growing focus on higher value goods.
 Botswana, which hosts De Beers’ sorting facility, completes the list of top five importers.

 Top Five Rough Diamond Importers in 2014